Posted on 03 November 2022

 Organisations and individuals involved in international aid and development can apply to join CID as a member.
 By joining CID, you will be connected to a strong community of Aotearoa New Zealand international development NGOs and their partners.

-Individual Membership is for any individuals (who may or may not be currently working in development, but who did, or will, or are just interested to stay involved) and sole trader consultants working in international development.
+Individual/Consultant Membership is for any individuals or sole trader consultants working in international development.

 The activities of the sole trader consultant must be consistent with the principles and objectives of CID, but they are not required to be compliant with the Code of Conduct.
 Consultancy firms or groups can be Affiliate Members - see above.
 Individual and consultant membership fees are a low set amount.

-Email us to find out more information about the range of benefit and savings on our events and trainings, or to receive an application form.
+Email us to find out more information about the range of benefits and savings on our events and trainings, or to receive an application form.